A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: Special cases free from solving Problem

-A typical example covered by Theorem~\ref{thm:special-case-02} is a upper BHMC with {\it block monotonicity} (see \cite[Definition~3.2]{Masu17-LAA}).
-If the generator $\vc{Q}$ is block monotone, then $\sum_{\ell=0}^{\infty}\vc{Q}_{k,\ell}$, $k \in \bbZ_+$ are all identical to an irreducible proper $Q$-matrix, denoted by $\vc{\vc{\varPi}}$, and thus the level process is controlled by a background Markov chain on phases with generator $\vc{\vc{\varPi}}$ (see \cite[ Lemma~3.1]{Masu17-LAA}).
-In this case, $\vc{\varpi}$ is equal to the stationary distribution vector of $\vc{\vc{\varPi}}$.
+A typical example covered by Corollary~\ref{cor:special-case-02} is a UBH-MC with {\it block monotonicity} (see \cite[Definition~3.2]{Masu17-LAA}).
+If the generator $\vc{Q}$ is block monotone, then, for all $k \in \bbZ_+$, $\sum_{\ell=\max(k-1,0)}^{\infty}\vc{Q}_{k,\ell}$ is constant and thus is interpreted as the generator of the underlying Markov chain on the phase set $\bbM$, which controls the level process (see \cite[Lemma~3.1]{Masu17-LAA}).
+In this case, $\vc{\varpi}$ is equal to the stationary distribution vector of the underlying Markov chain.

 Another example is the (level-independent) M/G/1-type Markov chain.
-Indeed, for the M/G/1-type Markov chain, some sufficient conditions are shown for the tail asymptotics of $\vc{\pi}=(\vc{\pi}_0,\vc{\pi}_1,\dots)$ (see \cite{Kimu10,Kimu13,Kimu15,Kimu17}) such that, for some $c > 0$, $\vc{\mu} > \vc{0}$, and some distribution $F$ on $\bbZ_+$,
+For this chain, several sufficient conditions are established for the tail asymptotics of $\vc{\pi}=(\vc{\pi}_0,\vc{\pi}_1,\dots)$ (see \cite{Kimu10,Kimu13,Kimu17,Masu16-ANOR}) such that, for some $c > 0$, $\vc{\mu} > \vc{0}$, and random variable $Y$ on $\bbZ_+$,